Tag Archives: young adults

 A Momoir, Chapter 9: Parenting Horrific Behavior.
 Would You Know?
 Could You?

-While I’m typically a little subdued to begin with, this year in particular finds the universal mood not helping.
-Still absorbing the recent dreadful news of multiple mass shootings at the hands of young adults, I then scrolled across other appallingly awful headlines:
+If I’m a bit subdued to begin with, this year in particular finds the universal mood not helping.
+Still absorbing the almost daily dreadful news of multiple mass shootings at the hands of young adults, I recently scrolled across other appallingly awful headlines:

 “17-Year-Old Kills Cat with Bow and Arrow”